awsdocs/aws-lambda-developer-guide/doc_source/with-sqs.md

 **Event source options**
 + **SQS queue** – The Amazon SQS queue to read records from\.
-+ **Batch size** – The number of items to read from the queue in each batch, up to 10\.
-The event might contain fewer items if the batch that Lambda read from the queue had fewer items\.
++ **Batch size** – The number of records to send to the function in each batch\.
+For a standard queue this can be up to 10,000 records\.
+For a FIFO queue the maximum is 10\.
+For a batch size over 10, you must also set the `MaximumBatchingWindowInSeconds` parameter to at least 1 second\.
+Lambda passes all of the records in the batch to the function in a single call, as long as the total size of the events doesn't exceed the [payload limit](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) for synchronous invocation \(6 MB\)\.
++ **Batch window ** – Specify the maximum amount of time to gather records before invoking the function, in seconds\.
+Only applicable to standard queues\.

+  If you are using a batch window greater than 0 seconds, you must account for the increased processing time in your queue visibility timeout\.
+Set your queue visibility timeout to 6 times your function timeout, plus the value of `MaximumBatchingWindowInSeconds`\.
+This allows time for your Lambda function to process each batch of events and to retry in the event of a throttling error\.
 + **Enabled** – Set to true to enable the event source mapping\.
 Set to false to stop processing records\.

 **Note**